muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 value with a **Bag** value, which define its *heading* and *body*, respectively.
 A **Tuple Bag** is isomorphic to a **Relation** with the sole exception of being based on a **Bag** rather than a **Set**.

-## Article / Labelled Tuple

-An **Article** value is characterized by the pairing of a *label*, which is a **Nesting** value, with a set of 0..N *attributes*, where that set is a **Tuple** value.

-The **Article** possrep is the idiomatic way for an external data model to represent "new" types of a nominal type system in a consistent way.
-The *label* represents a fully-qualified external data type name, and thus a namespace within all the **Article** values, while the *attributes* define all the components of a value of that external type.
-Thus an **Article** corresponds to a generic *object* of an object-oriented language, the *label* is the *class* of that *object*, and *attributes* are *properties*.

-As a primary exception to the above, the large number of *exception* or *error* types common in some data models / type systems should *not* be represented using an **Article** but rather with the structurally identical **Excuse** which natively carries that extra semantic.

-The idiomatic way to represent a singleton type value is as an **Article** where the *label* is the singleton type name and the *attributes* is the **Tuple** with zero attributes.

-The idiomatic default attribute name for a single-attribute **Article** is `0` (the first conceptually ordered attribute name) when there isn't an actual meaningful name to give it.

-## Excuse

-An **Excuse** value is an explicitly stated reason for why, given some particular problem domain, a value is not being used that is ordinary for that domain.
-Alternately, an **Excuse** is characterized by an **Article** that has the added semantic of representing some kind of error condition, in contrast to an actual **Article** which explicitly does *not* represent an error condition in the general case.

-For example, the typical integer division operation is not defined to give an integer result when the divisor is zero, and so a function for integer division could be defined to result in an **Excuse** value rather than throw an exception in that case.
-For another example, an **Excuse** value could be used to declare that the information we are storing about a person is missing certain details and why those are missing, such as because the person left the birthdate field blank on their application form.

-An **Excuse** is isomorphic to an *exception* but that use of the former is not meant to terminate execution of code early unlike the latter which is.

-The **Excuse** possrep is the idiomatic way for an external data model to represent "new" *error* or *exception* types of a nominal type system in a consistent way.
-The counterpart **Article** possrep should *not* be used for these things, but rather just every other kind of externally-defined type.

 # SOURCE CODE DEFINING SECONDARY DATA TYPE POSSREPS